Build It: Thinking with Our Hands

 Key benefits for dyslexic learners include:

-Executive functioning refers to the cognitive processes that help students plan, organize, and regulate their learning.
+Executive functioning refers to the cognitive processes that help students plan, organise, and regulate their learning.
 These skills are particularly challenging for students with ADHD, dysgraphia, and other neurodivergent profiles.
-Writer’s Block provides a structured method to help them organize their ideas before committing them to paper.
+Writer’s Block provides a structured method to help them organise their ideas before committing them to paper.

 How Build It supports executive functioning: